Executive Summary

 2.2 The Revenue-Profit Disconnect

 Many retailers focus on revenue growth and ROAS without connecting these metrics to actual profit impact.
-Consider a simplified example:
+The following example illustrates the gap:

 | Metric | Perceived Performance | Actual Reality |